 Some of us have the means to retire on reduced Social Security benefits at age 62.
 But what about those who don’t want to retire that soon, but are forced to do so?
-Those who advocate for a higher retirement age reluctantly agree that some workers won’t be able to stay in the labor force until they are 70.
+Those who advocate for a higher retirement age agree that some workers won’t be able to stay in the labor force until they are 70.
 They concede that workers who have physically-demanding jobs, or whose health worsens, might not be able to work until age 70.
 Their remedy?
 File for Social Security disability benefits.
 This sounds like a workable solution, but is it?
 Let’s consider how the disability program works today.

-The Disability Program’s definition of disability is very tough.
+The Disability Program’s definition of disability is very stringent.
 In fact, it is one of the most restrictive definitions of disability among all of the government’s disability programs.
 It’s possible, for example, to qualify for disability benefits from the Department of Veterans Affairs or from Civil Service and still not qualify for Social Security disability.

-The disability application process is cumbersome.
+The disability application process can be cumbersome.
 Most people who apply for disability benefits are denied by the state agencies, or Disability Determination Services (DDS), that make initial disability decisions.
 According to current Social Security data, these agencies make favorable decisions in little more than one-third of the cases they adjudicate.
 For the two-thirds who are denied, they must appeal the DDS’s decision.

-If qualifying for disability is so difficult, where would increasing the retirement age leave older workers?
+Since qualifying for disability is so difficult, where would increasing the retirement age leave older workers?
 They would remain in the workforce if possible.
 But what if these workers lose their jobs?
 Finding new employment is challenging for older workers in the best of times.
 It is even more difficult during economic downturns.
 The alternative simply would be for an individual to accept a massive reduction in Social Security benefits.
-That’s bad for older workers and its bad for America.
+That’s bad for older workers and it’s bad for America.

-Government Relations and Policy, May 2017
+Government Relations and Policy, March 2022